FlyEmoji/Memz-2/README.md

   * `Segment Token` - `Y24rfqCbuUWtuP5uQnhbGr8foM9Rsipe`
 3. **Production** is signed using Distribution Certificate.
   * `Segment Token` - `EMCAdThjAGa6mYPiewkPzfvTAcErlgpT`

-## Dependency Management

-### Setting up the project

-Memz relies on **CocoaPods** to manage dependencies.

-There is no need to update the **pods** after cloning the repository as they are already included in the workspace.

-### Adding additional carthage dependencies

-Like for every project, you can add your own dependencies in the `Podfile` using your favorite text editor, and run `pod update`.
-You can expect a number of updates to break the project, which might need to be updated accordingly.

 ## Project Architecture